 My therapist at the Towers in Ashland asked me about why her roses were losing all of her leaves and most of the blooms on her roses in June of last year.
 She said to me, "Eric, I have lost so much of ...

-Want more flowers on your rose bushes?
-If so then you need to provide them an extra boost through fertilization.
-Proper fertilization develops strong vigorous canes that will end in a big fat plump ...
+Want more flowers on your roses?
+If so then you need to provide an extra boost through fertilization.
+Proper fertilization develops strong, vigorous canes that will end in big fat, plump buds with ...

 Most of us like to keep our rose care SIMPLE.
 S is for Spray-free, (or mostly spray-free).
 I, M, P are for Integrated Management of Pests.
 L is for Less Is More when it comes to fertilizers.
 E is for ...